slightlyopaque/slightlyopaque_old.github.io/_posts/2012-06-09-reality-check-where-is-work-actually-taking-place.markdown

 <img src="/images/IMG_1670.JPG" class="half-width left" />

-## Reality Check: Where Is Work Actually Taking Place?

 Every morning at work I am asked what I did the day before.
 And every morning I have to say: " I'm sorry.
 I don't remember."

 That is not because of a badly covered hangover.
 At least not always.